pgRouting/pgrouting/src/withPoints/doc/pgr_withPointsCost.rst

     pgr_withPointsCost(edges_sql, points_sql, start_pids, end_pids, directed, driving_side)
     RETURNS SET OF (start_pid, end_pid, agg_cost)

-.. note:: There is no **details** flag, unlike the other memebers of the family of functions,
+.. note:: There is no **details** flag, unlike the other members of the family of functions,

 Signatures